Belasco (Marvel Comics)

-Belasco is a fictional supervillain appearing in American comic books published by Marvel Comics.
-The character's first appearance was in Ka-Zar the Savage #11; he was created by Bruce Jones and Brent Anderson.
+Belasco is a supervillain appearing in American comic books published by Marvel Comics.
+Created by writer Bruce Jones and artist Brent Anderson, the character first appeared in Ka-Zar the Savage #11 (February 1982).
+Belasco is a demonic lord of Limbo.
+He is the former ruler of the Hell dimension.
+He is responsible for luring into the same hellish realm the superhero Illyana Rasputin / Magik.

+Publication history

+Belasco debuted in Ka-Zar the Savage #11 (February 1982), created by Bruce Jones and Brent Anderson.
+He appeared in the 1983 Magik (Illyana and Storm) series, the 2021 X-Men: Curse of the Man-Thing one-shot, and the 2023 Mary Jane & Black Cat series.

 Fictional character biography

 Belasco is an ancient, evil sorcerer serving the Elder Gods, and is perhaps best known for his kidnapping of Illyana Rasputin.

-Early history

 Belasco's early history is told by the poet Dante, though there is some dispute as to the veracity of these accounts.
 Allegedly, Belasco was a sorcerer in 13th Century Florence, Italy who used his knowledge of alchemy and the black arts to contact the Elder Gods (actually extra-dimensional demonic entities).
 He forged a pact with them enabling them to cross the barrier to our dimension using a pentagonal arrangement of five Bloodstones.
 In return, Belasco was granted immortality and immense mystical power.
 He was also given a demonic appearance, as he was intended to form a new race of Earth-dwelling demons.
 To this end, he kidnapped Bice "Beatrice" dei Portinari, beloved of Dante, to give birth to the first of this new race.
 He fled with her to the Atlantean isle of Pangea, where the Elder Gods directed him to Mt.
 Flavius, where their summoning ritual could take place.
 While en route, Belasco raped Beatrice, and she was nine months pregnant by the time they arrived.
 He embarked onto the island, closely pursued by Dante, and took Beatrice into a network of underground passages designed to resemble Hell.
 Dante found them just in time to witness Beatrice dying in childbirth and, enraged, he attacked Belasco.
 During the battle, a pipe was accidentally struck, releasing an unknown liquid that placed Belasco in suspended animation.
 At some point on the island, Belasco also lost the locket containing the Bloodstones.